How Do I Get My Child’s IEP Going at the Beginning of the School Year?

 Once your child has started receiving all of her IEP services for this year, you can start to think about how to help get things off to a better start next year.

-Ask for an IEP meeting at the end of April or beginning of May each year.
+IEP meeting at the end of April or beginning of May each year.
 This is late enough in the year that most schools will know of at least some of the pending staff and schedule changes.
 It’s also early enough that the end-of-year crush of paperwork hasn’t started to overwhelm many teachers and administrators.

 Request a summer meeting with an administrator.
 Ask to meet with the principal, assistant principal or another year-round employee during the months when school isn’t in session.
 Summer is a great time to speak with someone who’ll be able to make sure your child’s services are put into place quickly.